cloudability/metrics-agent/README.md

       --outbound_proxy string                    Outbound HTTP/HTTPS proxy eg: http://x.x.x.x:8080.
 Must have a scheme prefix (http:// or https://) - Optional
       --outbound_proxy_auth string               Outbound proxy basic authentication credentials.
 Must defined in the form username:password - Optional
       --outbound_proxy_insecure                  When true, does not verify TLS certificates when using the outbound proxy.
 Default: False
-      --retrieve_node_summaries                  When true, collects metrics directly from each node in a cluster.
-When False, uses Heapster as the primary metrics source.
-Default: True
-      --get_all_container_stats                  When true, attempts to collect from both the stats/container and metrics/cadvisor endpoints, which may result in a larger metrics payload.
-Default: False

       --force_kube_proxy                         When true, forces agent to use the proxy to connect to nodes rather than attempting a direct connection.
 Default: False
       --poll_interval int                        Time, in seconds, to poll the services infrastructure.
 Default: 180 (default 180)
       --namespace string                         The namespace which the agent runs in.
 Changing this is not recommended. (default `cloudability`)